Multiple Majorana bound states and their resilience against disorder in planar Josephson junctions: Results

+We also explore the effects of random disorder on the localization of the MBS in the second topological regime, in which the second pair of MBS can be brought to zero energy by tuning $\varphi$ as shown Fig.~\ref{fig:A3}(a).
+Fig.~\ref{fig:6}(a)-(d), in the left column, show the LDOS profiles at $\mu \!=\!-0.2~$meV, $B \!=\!
+1.5~$T and $\varphi \! \simeq \!1.27 \pi$.
+The disorder strength in Fig.~\ref{fig:6}(a) and (b) is $W_s \!=\!0.5t$, while in Fig.~\ref{fig:5}(c) and (d) it is $W_s \!=\!t$.
+The disorder concentration in Fig.~\ref{fig:6}(a) and (c) is $W_c \!=\!0.5\%$ while in Fig.~\ref{fig:6}(b) and (d) is $W_c \!=\!1\%$.

 The localization of two pairs of zero-energy MBS in the second regime at suitable $\varphi$ occurs at the ends of the middle metallic channel as well as at the ends of the superconducting leads.
 When non-magnetic disorder is introduced in this regime the two states get hybridized resulting in a dumbell-shaped profiles of the zero-energy MBS near both ends of the JJ.
 Strong disorder causes distortion in this dumbell shape of the MBS, as shown in Fig.~\ref{fig:6}(c)-(d).
 When the disorder concentration $W_c$ is increased, keeping the disorder strength $W_s$ fixed, either the bulk states comes closer to zero or the zero-energy states splits away; effectively decreasing the topological gap, as evident from the right panels of Fig.~\ref{fig:6}(a) and (b) or Fig.~\ref{fig:6}(c) and (d).
 As in the first topological regime, the two pairs of MBS in the second topological regime remain robust below critical values of $W_s$ and $W_c$.
 However, we find that the MBS in the first topological regime are more resilient against disorder than those in the second regime.
+Disorder can break the effective time-reversal symmetry, reducing the symmetry class from BDI to D and causing an energy splitting of the multiple MBS.
+We note that in Fig~\ref{fig:6}(d), two additional trivial disorder-induced bound state appear close to MBS.
+To distinguish a pair of MBS from the trivial low-energy bound states, the magnetic field can be varied.
+The MBS pair remains at or close to zero energy until a topological phase transition takes place at a critical field strength.
+On the other hand, the trivial low-energy bound states should move away to higher energies with increasing the field strength.
+By analyzing the behavior of these states with respect to a varying parameter, it is possible to distinguish the MBS from other low-energy trivial bound states~\cite{Kuerten_2017}.

-We also found a higher range of chemical potentials, in which near-zero energy MBS appear with a little oscillation in the energy levels and a large topological energy gap (see Appendix III and Fig.~\ref{fig:A4}).
+We also found a higher range of chemical potentials, in which near-zero energy MBS appear with a little oscillation in the energy levels and a large topological energy gap (see Appendix IV and Fig.~\ref{fig:A6}).
 These MBS were found to be robust against disorder of concentration up to $\sim5\%$.